-Do you have submission requirements for BizEd departments in the print edition?
+Do you have submission requirements for BizEd sections?

 Here are our requirements for submitting content to our Your Turn, Research + Insights, Bookshelf, Teaching + Learning, or People + Places departments:

 Our op-ed section features essays written by business school deans, faculty, practitioners, and students that explore personal viewpoints on business education topics.
 Submissions should be approximately 1,300 words and include a photograph of the author.

 This section showcases new sources of knowledge by and about management education by summarizing recent faculty research, survey results, conference highlights, and new business books.
 To share insights from your school, submit press releases or short articles about the events or findings to email@example.com

 , 8677 Litzsinger Road, Brentwood, MO 63144 (USA), or email digital galleys to firstname.lastname@example.org

 This section highlights innovative ideas, approaches, or technologies that business schools have adopted in their courses, programs, admissions, career services, or other aspects of their operations.
 Submit printed materials, a website link, or other written descriptions related to the topic.
 Submissions are selected based on the originality of the idea presented and the quality of materials provided.

 This section contains news regarding new programs/collaborations, honors/awards, new leadership appointments, student activities, grants/donations, new facilities, research initiatives, technology, and other b-school announcements.

-I send you many press releases from our school, but I never see them used in your departments.
+I send you many press releases from our school, but I never see them used.
 Why not?

 We cannot include every news announcement we receive, and we generally do not use releases that pertain to rankings or that highlight news that is primarily of local interest.
 We always include dean appointments, dean retirements, and major gifts above 5 million USD.
 We also include as many new program and partnership announcements as possible.
 With limited exceptions, we do not include announcements for new faculty or department chair appointments, because there are simply too many in the industry.

 That said, we encourage every AACSB-member school to include BizEd